leanprover/lean4/doc/monads/intro.md

 examine the Reader monad, which gives you a global read-only state.

 ## [State Monad](states.lean.md)
 This section introduces the State monad.
-This monad allows you to keep a particular type that we can both read from and write to.
+This monad allows you to keep a particular type that you can both read from and write to.
 It opens the door to fully stateful programming, allowing you to do many of the things a function programming language supposedly “can’t” do.